openearth/xbeach-docs/docs/xbeach_manual.rst

 Damping by vegetation
 ~~~~~~~~~~~~~~~~~~~~~

+.. seealso:: Infra-gravity wave damping by vegetation is implemented
+             in :f:mod:`vegetation_module`.

 The presence of aquatic vegetation within the area of wave propagation
 or wave breaking may not only result in short wave dissipation
 (:ref:`sec-dissipation`), but also in damping of infragravity waves